operatorheaven/MultiQA/README.md

 # MultiQA
-Do QA check using Multi-Process control
+Do QA check with Multi-Process control